ezst036/MissionMap/readme.md

 For this last how to video, I showed Open Check In configured for boot on the free and open source Porteus Kiosk.

-I have a lot of instructions for each category of information based on what it is that you would like to do, please click on the corresponding video for more information and a brief view of how to proceed.
+I have a lot of instructions for each category of information based on what it is that you would like to do, please click on the corresponding video for more information and a brief view of how to proceed in that category.